ading2210/snake-cli/README.md

 - WASD to control the snake
 - X to quit game
 - Arrow keys to navigate in menus
-- C on title screen to access settings (work in progress)
+- C on title screen to access settings
+- Barrier mode also available